I learned something a few years ago that forever changed how I give feedback.

 Then, she changed how she gave feedback, and guess what?
 She got different results.
 You can too.

 Shelle began to offer only positive feedback and you know what happened?
 For the first time in years of her giving this certification course, every single person passed.
 Now, that doesn’t mean that she and her team of coaches didn’t offer suggestions for change — they just changed the way they did so.

 I’ve gleaned from Shelle’s system and added my own touch to come up with a formula for giving feedback that will work.
 You have the exact wording you can use below Here it is:

 HOW TO GIVE FEEDBACK

 “Tom, when you hand in a report, consider the idea of including some charts in it.
-This will help you get your point across in a snapshot to senior management who is time-pressed, and you’ll avoid the frustration and time of leadership not responding quickly and when they finally do, you having to explain and clarify the points you’re making.
-Good job on this report!
+This will get the point across to senior management in a snapshot and you’ll avoid the frustration of leadership not responding quickly and asking for clarification.
 You’ve produced a polished and useful document that will impact the direction management takes.
-I look forward to seeing your next one.”
+I look forward to seeing the updates.”

 Some people believe that the best way to give feedback is to break someone down so you can build them back up the way want them.
 I disagree.
 There’s no need to “break” anyone, especially if you hope to keep them engaged and motivated.

 And there you have it — a different slant on how to serve up feedback.
 Give it a try and let me know how it goes.
 In fact, if you have comments about this article, or my website, or one of my sessions you may have attended or any aspect of my biz, offer your feedback using this new model.
 This is a safe and confidential place for you to practice your new skills.